- Take Action

 email@example.com / (616) 531-9102

-Dale Dieleman has been with TSI since 1997 and now serves as Vice President, leading development strategy for the organization and connecting with in-country partners to promote educational initiatives for displaced children and their families.
+Dale Dieleman has been with TSI since 1997 and now serves as Vice President, leading development strategy and connecting with in-country partners to promote educational initiatives for displaced children and their families.
 Dale is passionate about music, writing, indigenous rights, HIV/AIDS prevention and education.
 He began a non-profit with his wife, Sarah, called Grassroots Empowerment Opportunities, which focuses on health and education for displaced children in Uganda.
 Dale has a master’s degree in Education, Urban Elementary and Secondary Education and Curriculum Development from the University of Louisville and is certified as a master trainer for Timothy Leadership Training.
 He has two daughters, three sons, and three grandchildren.

 firstname.lastname@example.org / (616) 531-9102